QUALITY-CONTROL OF

 whole society.

-this previously mentioned paper on the Ukraine information crisis, I report the
+mentioned paper on the Ukraine information crisis, I report the ultimate

-ultimate observation and insight that fundamentally all information is fake
+observation and insight that fundamentally all information is fake (the more so

-(the more so in war, when "the first victim is truth") if it is not
+in war, when "the first victim is truth") if it is not accompanied by

 History of Truth, as well as the possibility of citizens' freedom of speech.
 It is usually guaranteed in democracy, but it is highly problematic